PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 ### Another try in JavaScript with gPRC in Node

 Marius also tried to develop and subsequently scratched a [gRPC](https://grpc.io/docs/languages/node/basics/) implementation in Node.
 He was able to call JS code from Python and get a response, but this approach left us with a lot of manual work.
-It raised questions such as "how many workers should respond to the gRPC calls?" and "how do we make sure no events are lost if the node gRPC server is down?”
+It raised questions such as "how many workers should respond to the gRPC calls?" and "how do we make sure we lose no events if the node gRPC server is down?”
 Apps needed to scale, so this also wasn’t going to work.

 ### Using Celery